 I went outside to watch the Youth Parade, which include lots of royalty, lots of flaxen-haired girls in embroidered red

-bonnets and burly Vikings in horned helmets and animal hides, chanting like Munchkins on steroids.
+bonnets and burly Vikings in horned helmets and animal hides.

 After that, the Stoughton High School Norwegian Dancers performed on the street, the boys in red vests, black breeches and buckled shoes and the girls in bunads.